Politics of Qatar: Legal system

 According to Qatar's constitution, Sharia is a main source of Qatari legislation.
-Sharia is believed to constitute a divine revelation conveyed by God to the Prophet Muhammad, the eminent figure in the establishment of Islam, in 570 AD.
-Consequently, Sharia embodies a religious framework characterized by its origins and regulations.
-This legal system, seemingly unidirectional, emanates from God to the individual.
-The Islamic Sharia is regarded as the primary foundation, necessitating the formulation of legislative and judicial frameworks grounded in Islamic legal principles to govern transactions within Qatari law.
 Sharia is applied to laws pertaining to family law, inheritance, and several criminal acts (including adultery, robbery and murder).
 In some cases in Sharia-based family courts, a female's testimony is worth half a man's and in some cases a female witness is not accepted at all.
 Codified family law was introduced in 2006.
 In practice, Qatar's legal system is a mixture of civil law and Islamic law.

 No stonings have ever been carried out in Qatar and it has been repealed as a legal sentence.
 Apostasy is a crime punishable by the death penalty in Qatar.
 Blasphemy is punishable by up to seven years in prison and proselytizing can be punished by up to 10 years in prison.
 Homosexuality is a crime punishable by the death penalty for Muslims.

 In 2014, Qatar launched a modesty campaign to remind tourists of the modest dress code.
 Female tourists are advised not to wear leggings, miniskirts, sleeveless dresses and short or tight clothing in public.
 Men are advised against wearing only shorts and singlets.

 Commercial relationships are governed by Qatar's Civil Code.

-Qatar's government has been criticized for arresting and threatening anyone who dares to speak out.
+Qatar's government has been criticized for arresting and threatening anyone who dissents.
 A report published by the Euro-Med Human Rights Monitor on 13 September 2020 noted that Article 47 in the Constitution of Qatar stipulates that freedom of expression is guaranteed in accordance with the conditions and circumstances set forth in law, but stated that Qatari authorities "continue to implement some laws and policies, despite violating the Qatari constitution and its international human rights obligations", and called on them to "accelerate reforms enabling individuals to peacefully exercise their right of expression and opinion as they wish and the right to freedom of publication, assembly, and association".